ClusterDuck-Protocol/ClusterDuck-Protocol/README.md

 # Installation
 Check out the [ClusterDuck Protocol] website for more information and to learn about projects built upon this codebase.
 You can reach out directly on our [Slack] too for any questions!

-To use the ClusterDuck Protocol follow the [How To Build a Duck](doc/howToBuildADuck.md) instalation guide.
+To use the ClusterDuck Protocol follow the [How To Build a Duck](doc/howToBuildADuck.md) installation guide.

 - [Use with platformIO](doc/howToBuildADuck.md#PlatformIO)